On 2 September 2020 we became FCDO Services. Read more about our name change.

 • To communicate our performance, initiatives and efforts to reduce our environmental impact both internally and externally

-In addition, FCO Services will report transparently on its sustainability performance, to ensure it reduces and meets its environmental obligations in following areas:
+In addition, FCDO Services will report transparently on its sustainability performance, to ensure it reduces and meets its environmental obligations in following areas:

 • Greenhouse Gas Emissions